barshimi/applicaster/README.md

-# Applicaster assignment : Instalation guide
+# Applicaster assignment : Installation guide
-Auther: shimi bar.
+Author: shimi bar.

 Folder contain server based on Koa.js v2.0.
 System use MongoDb as database service and babel node for compiling ES6 to ES5.